 This being a big four-wheel scooter, the turning radius is nothing to write home about.
 Nevertheless, you can’t complain about it either.

-What we liked: A 400-pound weight limit allows a lot of freedom for you and the weight you put into the incorporated basket.
+Why is it special?
+A 400-pound weight limit allows a lot of freedom for you and the weight you put into the incorporated basket.
 An LED light helps while using the scooter at night.
 Lastly, the feather-touch disassembly reduces the amount of work done by users to take the machine apart for storage and maybe transport.

 Up next is the Glion SNAPnGO 3-Wheel Mobility Scooter.
 This is the option to pick if higher speeds in such a mobility device strike your fancy.
 As such, the speeds of between 7-10 mph are crucial as a selling point for the scooter.